oanda/apidocs/sections/rates.md

 #### Query Parameters
 **Optional**

-* __visibility__: "tradable" (default) or "all". instrument that is tradable means user can place a trade and order in with that instrument.
+* __visibility__: "tradeable" (default) or "all". instrument that is tradeable means user can place a trade and order in with that instrument.

 #### Response Parameters